How to cross the border (Allenby/King Hussein Bridge)

 2. Departure procedures

-Show your passport at the booth no.1, fill out Exit Form with your name, nationality and passport number.
+Show your passport at booth no.1, and fill out the Exit Form with your name, nationality, and passport number.
 That form will be collected.

-Pass the receipt to the booth no.2.
+Pass the receipt to booth no.2.
 They let you wait for a bus.

 3. Wait for a bus

-You never know when the bus comes.
+You never know when the bus reaches.
 But all you can do is wait.

 4. Get on a bus